Mirikizumab

 Pharmacodynamic properties

-Inflammatory biomarkers were measured in the phase 3 ulcerative colitis studies.
+Inflammatory biomarkers were measured in the phase 3 ulcerative colitis and Crohn’s disease studies.
 Mirikizumab administered intravenously every 4 weeks during induction dosing significantly reduced levels of fecal calprotectin and C-reactive protein from baseline to week 12.
-Also, mirikizumab administered subcutaneously every 4 weeks during maintenance dosing sustained significantly reduced levels of fecal calprotectin and C-reactive protein through 40 weeks.
+Also, mirikizumab administered subcutaneously every 4 weeks during maintenance dosing sustained significantly reduced levels of fecal calprotectin and C-reactive protein up to 52 weeks.

 Pharmacokinetic properties